Esquire: Hormone Replacement Therapy For Men: A Review

 He feels that maybe the janitor is starting to turn dad’s lights out one by one.
 And Davidson knows that may be true.
 But he wants his father to be as healthy as possible until that last day.

 He urges his father to consider hormone replacement therapy: “If you do it under a responsible physician, it won’t harm you, and there’s a good chance it may even help you.
 A lot, maybe.
-We’ve discovered how to safely introduce only a handful of hormones.
+We’ve discovered how to introduce only a handful of hormones safely.
 As our knowledge advances, we may be able to implement the entire hormone spectrum, the results of which could be extraordinary.”

 With love, Craig